Migrate DBU DataQuality table filling process to near-online

 In particular at least the tables: DBUFARRUNQUALITY[VLD] and DBUHVFROMSINGLES[VLD] need to be filled for CALDRIFT calibration processing.

-#1 Updated by Andrew Blake almost 7 years ago
+#1 Updated by Andrew Blake about 7 years ago

 I've reviewed the Data Quality software at the near and far detector.